harshvardhaniimi/personal-website/content/publications/2023-06-07-kdd2023/index.Rmd

 tags: []
 ---

 Recently, our research on end to end inventory prediction and contract allocation model got accepted to [KDD 2023 Conference](https://kdd.org/kdd2023/).
 I will be presenting the paper in Long Beach, CA between August 6-10, 2023.
 KDD (29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining) is the premier conference on data science.
-I am thrilled to be sharing our research and getting your feedback for improvement in two months.
-See you there!
+I am thrilled to share our research.
+The poster presentation and the talk went great.
+Scroll down for some pictures!

 ### Links